lorierickson/hc_Terraform/Getting Started_edits.md

 ## Build infrastructure

 We recommend that you create a new directory on your local machine and create Terraform configuration code inside it.
+Create a demo directory, and change to the new directory.

 ```shell
 $ mkdir terraform-demo